wintercms/docs/services-mail.md

 Layout | Code | Description
 ------------- | ------------- | -------------
-Default | default | Used for public facing, front-end mail System | system | Used for internal, back-end mail
+Default | default | Used for public facing, frontend mail System | system | Used for internal, back-end mail

 <a name="mail-template-registration"></a>